 To get started, here are the crucial datapoints that LAAC staff use often.

-- LSC-funded nonprofits closed more than 771,000 cases and provided over 1 million with with legal information or education (2023, Legal Services Corporation).
-Housing cases were the largest percentage (40%), followed by family (26%) and Income Maintenance cases (9%) (id.).
+- LSC-funded nonprofits closed more than 771,000 cases and provided over 1 million people with legal information or education (2023, Legal Services Corporation).
+Housing cases were the largest percentage (40%), followed by family (26%), and Income Maintenance cases (9%) (id.).